 A Co-op program without clear and concise parameters is a program destined to fail.
-It’s imperative that eligibility requirements are clearly stated during the documentation process as well as to provide a start/end date, expectations, consequences for non-compliance, etc.
+It’s imperative that eligibility requirements are clearly stated during the documentation process.
+Also, provide a start/end date, expectations, consequences for non-compliance, etc.

 Step 3: Deploy a Competent Channel Manager

 Miscommunication within the indirect sales funnel is one the most common (and damaging) errors vendors/manufacturers make while opting to invest in a Co-op program.
-Deploying a competent channel manager with extended experience in Co-op fund management for each partnership is essential in order to establish b2b success, loyalty, and longevity.
+Deploying a competent channel manager with extended experience in Co-op fund management for each partnership is essential.
+This strategy will help you establish b2b success, loyalty, and longevity.

 Step 4: Offer Formal Training

-Whether you sell tennis balls or surgical instruments, channel partners should be mandated to extensive product training regarding functionality and ‘best go-to-market strategies.’
+Whether you sell tennis balls or surgical instruments, channel partners should be mandated to extensive product training.
+The training should cover product functionality and ‘best go-to-market strategies.
 Remember, your channel partners should be an extension of your own in-house sales team, not “just another customer.”